GavinKingcome/milestone-project1/PROJECT_PLAN.md

 ## Goals

-- Create a simple, interactive website about the park, describing the importance of greenspace, particularly within urban settings.
+- Create a simple, interactive website about the park, illustrating the importance of greenspace, particularly within urban settings.
 - Include information about its history, habitat, wildlife and events such as volunteering and education.
 - Illustrate with images taken by myself and satellite image to put the park in context of its surroundings.
 - Use Bootstrap and where necessary custom css to style it.